Tsjippy/ChromecastPlugin/README.md

 Short summary
 -------------
-This plugin add devices to Domoticz to control your chromecast, and to retrieve its current app, title, playing mode.
+This plugin adds devices and an user variable to Domoticz to control your chromecasts, and to retrieve the current app, title, volume and playing mode.
+Every chromecast gets its own set of devices.
+The variable is used to send text to the chromecast to pronounce in a languague which can be set via the hardware options.

 Installation and setup
 ----------------------